Enslaved (band)

-Enslaved is a Norwegian extreme metal band formed by Ivar Bjørnson and Grutle Kjellson in Haugesund in June 1991.
+Enslaved is a Norwegian extreme metal band formed by Ivar Bjørnson and Grutle Kjellson in Haugesund in 1991.
 They are currently based in Bergen.
-The band's lineup has changed many times over the years, and Bjørnson and Kjellson have been the sole constant members.
+The band's lineup has changed many times over the years, with Bjørnson and Kjellson being the sole constant members.
 The current lineup also includes lead guitarist Arve Isdal, keyboardist/singer Håkon Vinje, and drummer Iver Sandøy.

 The band's music draws heavily on the Viking cultural and religious heritage of their home country of Norway for inspiration, and most of the band's lyrics relate to Norse mythology.
-Though they began as a traditional black metal band their sound has undergone significant changes over time resulting in a more progressive sound.
+Though they began as a traditional black metal band, their sound has undergone significant changes over time resulting in a more progressive sound.
 In 2014, members of Enslaved were commissioned by the Norwegian government to create a musical piece in celebration of the 200th anniversary of the Norwegian constitution.
-This was later released as a studio album called Skuggsjá in 2016.
-To date, the bands has released sixteen full-length studio albums; the most recent of which, Heimdal, was released in March 2023.
+This was later released as a studio album called Skuggsjá (lit: Shadow watch) in 2016.
+To date, the band has released sixteen full-length studio albums; the most recent of which, Heimdal, was released in March 2023.

 History

-Formation and early history
+Formation and early history (1991–2007)

-Enslaved was formed in July 1991 by Ivar Bjørnson and Grutle Kjellson (also known as Kjetil Grutle) when they were 13 and 17 years old, respectively.
+Enslaved was formed in 1991 by Ivar Bjørnson and Grutle Kjellson (also known as Kjetil Grutle) when they were 13 and 17 years old, respectively.
 The band name was inspired by an Immortal demo track, "Enslaved in Rot."
-After many line-up changes throughout their career, Bjørnson and Kjellson are the only remaining original members.
-By 2004 the line-up solidified with guitarist Arve "Ice Dale" Isdal, drummer Cato Bekkevold, and keyboardist/vocalist Herbrand Larsen.

 Prior to forming Enslaved, Bjørnson and Kjellson had been playing in a death metal band called Phobia, but like many in the burgeoning extreme metal movement, they were looking for new sources of inspiration and expression.
 Though Enslaved began as a prototypical Norwegian black metal band in 1991, by 1993 they were incorporating song structures unusual for the genre; several of their earlier songs reach the ten-minute mark (their debut album, Vikingligr Veldi, has only one song that is under ten minutes).
-As such, the band has rejected the black metal label and prefers the term "extreme metal".
-Mardraum (2000) contained several multi-part epics such as "Større enn tid - Tyngre enn natt" and "Entrance – Escape".
-Several of the band's tracks (most prominently, "As Fire Swept Clean the Earth" from Below the Lights) have used mellotron.
-Isa (2004) and Ruun (2006) show a marked departure from previous sounds, most notably with the inclusion of sharp dynamic shifts, and Bjørnson considers the former a turning point for the band.
-Following Ruun, in 2007–2008, Bjørnson, Kjellson, and Isdal collaborated with the Norwegian noise duo Fe-Mail under the name Trinacria.
+As such, the band rejected the black metal label and preferred the term "extreme metal".
+After several line-up changes throughout their early career, Bjørnson and Kjellson remained the only original founding members.
+By 2004, the line-up was solidified with guitarist Arve "Ice Dale" Isdal, drummer Cato Bekkevold, and keyboardist/vocalist Herbrand Larsen.
+The albums Isa (2004) and Ruun (2006) marked a departure from previous sounds, most notably with the inclusion of sharp dynamic shifts, and Bjørnson considers the former a turning point for the band.
+Following Ruun, Bjørnson, Kjellson, and Isdal collaborated with the Norwegian noise duo Fe-Mail under the name Trinacria in 2007.